termly/apidocs/endpoints/get_domains-banners.md

 ]
 ```

-At least 1 object with the field account_id is required.
+At least 1 object with the field account_id and website_id is required.
 Once the query is constructed, pass the URL encoded value in the query string parameter `query`.

 The response has the following shape: